-Level Term Life.
+NEA Level Premium Group Term Life.
 A fixed benefit amount is provided for a fixed period of time for a fixed premium amount.
 Coverage is available for up to $1 million, and 10, 15 and 20-year terms are available.
 Full coverage (no benefit reductions) will remain in place up to age 80.

 The younger the age at which you purchase coverage, the lower the rate will remain for the duration of coverage.
 Premiums will not increase due to your age and benefits will not decrease for the entire term.
 Medical underwriting is required.
 A discount for non-smokers is available.

-Guaranteed Issue Life.
-This type life insurance provides a fixed benefit with no health limitations for those 45 and older.
+NEA Guaranteed Issue Life.
+This type of life insurance provides a fixed benefit with no health limitations for those 45 and older.
 NEA members are eligible for up to $20,000 of coverage (depending on your age) with guaranteed acceptance, no questions asked.

 This type of life insurance is best suited for those who don’t qualify for other types of life insurance due to age or pre-existing conditions.
 There are no health questions, no medical exam is required.

 To keep rates affordable, benefits are limited for the first three years and decrease as you age.
 You won’t be over-insured and you’ll receive the right amount of coverage at each stage in your life.

 The bottom line

 Even as you age, life insurance can be an essential tool to help protect your family’s financial well-being should something happen to you.
 Check the NEA’s affordable coverage options and get quotes to find the coverage and rates that fit your financial plan.